1 - Overview

 Disk Read Bytes [Basic]Read bytesbytes

-CPU Usage [Basic]1-minute average system CPU usage rate%
+CPU Usage [Basic]Average system CPU usage over 1 minute%

 Network In Bytes [Basic]Received bytesbytes

-Fig. Multi-node GPU Cluster [Cluster] Monitoring Metrics (Default Provided)
+Table.
+Multi-node GPU Cluster [Cluster] Monitoring Metrics (default)

-• Sum value of GPU Count of nodes in the cluster: Calculate the sum of GPU Count of each node in the same GPU CLUSTER
+• Sum of GPU Count for nodes in the cluster: calculate the total GPU Count of each node within the same GPU CLUSTER

 cnt

-• Cluster internal Process using GPU count: the sum of the number of GPUs held by the process by parsing the ‘Processes:’ information at the bottom of the nvidia-smi result of the nodes in the same GPU CLUSTER
+• Number of GPUs used by processes within the cluster: sum of GPUs occupied by processes, parsed from the ‘Processes:’ section at the bottom of nvidia-smi output of nodes in the same GPU cluster

 cnt

-• Cluster internal node GPU utilization Average value: Average calculation of each node’s GPU utilization value among nodes in the same GPU CLUSTER
+• Cluster node GPU utilization average value: calculate the average of each node’s GPU utilization values within the same GPU cluster

 %